-Luther provides three network servers for file storage – Admin1 (staff), Academic (faculty), and Students.
+Luther provides two network servers for file storage – Admin1 (staff), and Academic (faculty).

 As each server is shared among all its users, it is important that each of us keeps an eye on how much disk space is used.
 Overall stability and usability of the network storage system is paramount.

-Students have a quota of 1GB, Staff have quota of 10GB and Faculty have a quota of 20GB.
+Staff have a quota of 10GB and Faculty have a quota of 20GB.

 If you want to know how much disk space you are using:

 PC Users: Open your H Drive through Computer (or Network Places) and select all files (Edit > Select All).
 Click File > Properties or Right-Click and select Properties.
 The ‘Size’ on the General tab tells you how much disk space is in use.

 Mac Users: Open the Finder and Right-Click on your Network Drive.
 Select Get Info.

 Contact the Technology Help Desk at x1000 with any questions.

 Here are some suggestions on how to keep your Disk Usage on the network servers within a reasonable amount.